About the Course

 The course now has a full-fledged ‘Assignments Module’ which addresses the fundamental, practical questions of doing legal research and writing like:

 - How do I find literature gaps?
 “Everything I read seems alright.
 I don’t know how to produce something novel”.

 - What all should I footnote?
 How do I do that?

 - How do I get published in top law journals and win essay competitions?

-The course has been prepared by Abhayraj Naik and Shrutanjaya Bhardwaj.
+The course has been prepared by Abhayraj Naik, Shrutanjaya Bhardwaj, and Anupama Sharma.
 The delivery of the course will be done by the e-learning and subject-matter experts at Lawctopus.

 Abhayraj Naik did his BA LLB (Hons.) from NLSIU Bangalore in 2006 and LLM from Yale Law School in 2009.

 He is currently an independent researcher and consultant and has previously taught in colleges like JGLS, Azim Premji University, and NLSIU.
 He has also been a research fellow at SARAI-CSDS, and a researcher at the Environment Support Group in Bangalore.